-April is National Distracted Driving Awareness Month, a joint effort between the National Safety Council and FocusDriven.org – a nonprofit advocating cellphone-free driving.
+April is National Distracted Driving Awareness Month, a joint effort between the National Safety Council and FocusDriven.org – a nonprofit advocating cell phone-free driving.
 The goal of this month is to bring more awareness to the dangers of distracted driving and to reduce the number of accidents caused by this type of negligent behavior.

-The National Highway Traffic Safety Administration suggests that distraction plays some role in a majority of automobile accidents.
+The National Highway Traffic Safety Administration suggests that distraction plays some role in the majority of automobile accidents.
 Indeed, 1.6 million accidents annually are caused by cellphone use alone, and cellphone use is far from the only thing that results in driver inattention.

 Types of Distraction

 Distraction can be caused by anything that takes a driver’s eyes off the road.
 This includes:

 - Changing a radio station, CD, or MP3 player